One of the features of aging past ninety is accumulating many stories to tell. Perhaps fewer are left alive to challenge

-It doesn't matter what got him mad.
+It doesn't matter what happened to get him mad.
 The drug situation in this town is a disgrace, and any number of reasons might have got the Judge angry.
 It's too early to know what he can accomplish in his short time in office, but I have every confidence that if he can't improve things, it's time for all of us to move to another city.
 Because no one can fix it if he can't.

 In fact, I happen to know something he admitted he didn't know.
 Several years ago I was mugged in the middle of a police stake-out, so they caught the culprit.
 That's a pretty open and shut case, but the defense attorney apparently tried to stall me out of being a witness.
-For nine --nine -- consecutive trials, I cancelled my appointments and appeared at 9 AM.
-By the afternoon, I sat there waiting to be told the trial was postponed, for a prisoner in custody, no less.
-In any event, I watched nearly a hundred trials during this period, and every one of the defendants told the Judge he had been smoking drugs, outside the courtroom in the corridor.
+For nine --nine -- consecutive trials, I canceled appointments and appeared at 9 AM.
+By the afternoon, I sat there waiting to be told the trial was postponed -- for a prisoner in custody, no less.
+In any event, I then watched nearly a hundred trials during these nine periods, and every one of the defendants told the Judge he had been smoking drugs, outside the courtroom in the corridor.
 Well, as a witness I was free to walk around, and I can tell you nobody was smoking drugs in the corridor.
-I knew for a fact they were telling the judge they were addicts, when they weren't.
-I haven't the slightest idea why they were doing this, but I presume they had discovered some loophole in the law, and were exploiting it.
-The rule that drug addicts escape a jury trial might be a plausible explanation, but I simply don't know.
+I knew for a fact they were telling the judge they were addicts when they weren't.
+I haven't the slightest idea why they were doing this, but I presume they had discovered some loophole in the law and were exploiting it.
+A rule that drug addicts escape a jury trial might be a plausible explanation, but I simply don't know.